-- As identified through an online public survey conducted by the Division of Housing to gather feedback, the top five perceived needs of community development projects are: - 1.
-To fund community development planning efforts that spur new investment - 2.
+As identified through an online public survey conducted by the Division of Energy, Housing and Community Resources to gather feedback for the Consolidated Plan, the top five perceived needs of community development projects are:

+- 1. To fund community development planning efforts that spur new investment - 2.
 To address public infrastructure deficiencies such as storm sewers or streets - 3.
 To assist in building or rehab of fire stations, libraries, or other public facilities - 4.
 To support energy efficient design and retrofitting in public facilities - 5.
 To fund accessibility modifications such as wheelchair ramps in public facilities

-NA-10 HOUSING NEEDS ASSESSMENT - 24 CFR 91.305 (A,B,C)
+NA-10 Housing Needs Assessment - 24 CFR 91.305 (a,b,c)